Azure/maximo/src/upi_airgap_configs/README.md

 nano manifests/cluster-scheduler-02-config.yml
 nano manifests/cluster-dns-02-config.yml

-#If you do not want to use the resource name from th yaml file below, you can can override these variables with your own
+# If you do not want to use the resource name from th yaml file below, you can can override these variables with your own
 export INFRA_ID=`yq '.status.infrastructureName' manifests/cluster-infrastructure-02-config.yml`
 export RESOURCE_GROUP=`yq '.status.platformStatus.azure.resourceGroupName' manifests/cluster-infrastructure-02-config.yml`

-#install pip3 dotmap
+# Install pip3 dotmap
-#pull down setup-manifests.py and update the variables inside the file to match your deployment.
+# Pull down setup-manifests.py and update the variables inside the file to match your deployment.
 python3 setup-manifests.py $RESOURCE_GROUP $INFRA_ID

 ./openshift-install create ignition-configs